 The Benton Tea Tree Cleansing Water is naturally-derived and said to give a refreshing and calming effect on tired skin while mildly cleansing.
-The product revitalizes irritated, stressed-out skin with redness.
-Benton Tea Tree Cleansing Water is designed to combine cleansing and tea tree treatment in order to ease the inconvenience of those who separately wash their faces with tea tree essential oil-diluted water.
+The product revitalizes irritated, stressed-out skin with redness and helps to ease acne.

 Tee Tree Oil is an essential oil with a fresh camphor scent derived from the Melaleuca alternifolia tree, native to Australia.
 Aborigines have been using its healing qualities for thousands of years.
 Tea Tree Oil is made up of around 100 substances, including terpenes which are responsible for the ingredient’s reputation as a remedy.
 Tea Tree Water is basically Tea Tree Oil dispersed in water, whereas Tea Tree Oil is the product distilled from the leaves.
 This product incorporates these two ingredients at a combined concentration of 70%.